 - 12 Things I Have Learned After 7 Years of Freelancing

 In this section, we will introduce you to the most common freelance web design jobs.
 You will be able to see where you fit in.
 So let’s go!

 1. Web Designer

-A web designer should create a beautiful, eye catching web page design and graphics that are able to meet the needs of the client.
+A web designer should create a beautiful, eye-catching web page design and graphics that can meet the needs of the client.
 He may or may not write SEO content for his client.
 If not, the web designer may outsource the SEO writing to someone else.

 Online Portfolios of Web Designers

 2. Interactive Web Designer

 An interactive web designer creates an interactive user experience and interface for a website.
 He specializes in creating interactivity, usability and experience between the web user and the company.
 This makes the website more delightful, memorable and powerful.

 Designing the graphical user interface, or GUI, is one of the most important tasks of an interactive graphic designer.
 This is the home page of the web site where users navigate the site.
 The GUI includes buttons, options, menus and directories so that web users can use and obtain information from the site.